pohlm01/master-thesis/4_comparison.typ

 ) <tab:bikeshed_size>

 Comparing @tab:x509_size and @tab:bikeshed_size shows that @mtc has big size advantages, especially when using @pq algorithms.
-Focusing at the classical case first:
+Focusing on the classical case first:
 In the best X.509 case, when using only 256-bit @ecdsa for all signatures, @mtc performs slightly worse in terms of the number of authentication bytes.
-While the X.509 case requires 448 authentication-related bytes, @mtc requires 768 bytes, which is a absolute difference of 320 bytes corresponding to 41.67~%.
+While the X.509 case requires 448 authentication-related bytes, @mtc requires 768 bytes, which is an absolute difference of 320 bytes, i.e., the X.509 certificate is 41.67~% smaller than the @mtc.
 Comparing @mtc to a mostly #gls("rsa", long: false)-based certificate, @mtc shows it advantages, as the X.509 certificate grows to 1,728~bytes.
 Therefore, the @mtc is 960 or 800 bytes smaller, depending on the number of active @ap:pl in the @mtc system.
 This corresponds to a reduction of 55.56~% or 46.30~%, respectively.
 Moving on to the @pq algorithms, the drastic improvement of @mtc shows up.
-Compared to the best X.509 case using only @mldsa signatures, @mtc saves 12,740 or 12,580 bytes, resulting in 74.31~% or 73.38~% depending on the number of active @ap:pl.
+Compared to the best X.509 case using only @mldsa signatures, @mtc saves 12,740 or 12,580 bytes, resulting in a reduction by 74.31~% or 73.38~% depending on the number of active @ap:pl.
 Moreover, it seems realistic that a @ca would use @slhdsa instead of @mldsa due to its higher security guarantees.
-This further increases the advantage of @mtc to 80.05~% or 79.79~%, saving 18,176 or 18,016 byte, respectively.
+This further increases the advantage of @mtc to 80.05~% or 79.79~%, saving 18,176 or 18,016 bytes, respectively.
 When replacing the @mldsa key and signature with @mlkem, the handshake is 1,460 bytes smaller, independent of @mtc or X.509.
-Nevertheless, the relative gain of @kemtls is bigger for @mtc as it exchanges less bytes in the baseline scenario.
+Nevertheless, the relative gain of @kemtls is bigger for @mtc as it exchanges fewer bytes in the baseline scenario.

 // - In the best classical case, X.509 contains less authentication bytes
 // - Compared to a realistic setup, @mtc with classical crypto already saves about 1000 bytes.
 // - The best (non-KEMTLS) case saves $17,144-4,404=12,740$, i.e., 74.31~%
-// - It seems realistic the the @ca will use SLH-DSA (in the beginning), which will increase the difference to $22,580-4,404=18,176$, i.e., 80.05~%
+// - It seems realistic that the @ca will use SLH-DSA (in the beginning), which will increase the difference to $22,580-4,404=18,176$, i.e., 80.05~%
 // - A big increase in @ap does not change a lot: $17,144-4,564=12,580$, i.e., 73.38~% / $22,580-4,564=18,016$, i.e., 79.79~%
 // - @kemtls makes the savings slightly more impressive: $15,684 - 2,944 = 12740$, i.e., 81.23~% or $15,684 - 2,944 = 12580$, i.e., 80.21~%

-// TODO Mention that there are also other size improvements due to the Bikeshed certificate format In addition, size improvements related to authentication cryptography, @mtc brings additional size improvements by using a new certificate format.
+// TODO Mention that there are also other size improvements due to the Bikeshed certificate format In addition to size improvements related to authentication cryptography, @mtc brings additional size improvements by using a new certificate format.
 X.509 is based on @asn1 and certificates are transferred in @der encoding.
 The @mtc Internet-Draft defines a new certificate format called Bikeshed certificate.
 The name is meant as a placeholder, and the authors aim to replace it before it potentially becomes a standard.